swaroopar/Technology-HuaweiCloud/docs/data-spaces-on-huawei-cloud.md

 However, the EDC will be extensible in a way that it may support alternative protocols.

 HUAWEI CLOUD is an official contributor to the [EDC Connector project](https://github.com/eclipse-edc/Connector).
-As well as provides an [open-source implementation](https://github.com/orgs/eclipse-edc/repositories?type=all) of running the EDC based data space using HUAWEI CLOUD services
+As well as provides an [open-source implementation](https://github.com/eclipse-edc/Technology-HuaweiCloud) of running the EDC based data space using HUAWEI CLOUD services

 ## Host Data Spaces on HUAWEI CLOUD

-With complexity looming all over the data space topics, HUAWEI CLOUD aims to abstract most of the complexity and allow data providers and data consumers to participate in a data space with the smallest possible efforts and with the highest possible security and trust.
+With complexity looming all over the data space stack, HUAWEI CLOUD aims to abstract most of the complexity and allow data providers and data consumers to participate in a data space with the smallest possible efforts and with the highest possible security and trust.

 HUAWEI CLOUD has a vast catalog of cloud managed services, and we work with the motto of **_Everything as a Service_**.
-This very basic philosophy of offering **everything as a service** when coupled with extensibility feature of data space connectors, will help to build robust, innovative, scalable, highly available and performant data spaces on HUAWEI CLOUD.
+This very basic philosophy of offering **everything as a service** when coupled with extensibility feature of data space connectors, helps to build robust, innovative, scalable, highly available and performant data spaces on HUAWEI CLOUD.

 The biggest value addition also comes in using HUAWEI CLOUD services also for processing the data shared via the data spaces.
 Services such as [Cloud Stream Service](https://www.huaweicloud.com/intl/en-us/product/cs.html),